Sparky81/ZeroBot/README.md

 	is available in most repositories.
 ZeroBot also requires the DBI module to communicate with the SQLite Database.
 You can install that with:
 	- $ sudo cpan -i DBD::SQLite

+*	Dependency List:
+	- Perl 5.10 or later
+	- IO::Socket (core)
+	- IO::Socket::SSL (for SSL support)
+	- DBI [required]
+	- DBD::SQLite [required]
+	- Config::JSON [required]

+	Config::JSON also has dependencies.
+CPAN will try and install them for you.
+They are:
+	- Test::Deep
+	- Test::More
+	- List::Util
+	- Moose

 *	After installing SQLite, use the following command to generate a database:
 	- $ ./mydbgen